 Moral Agency Workshop

 The Moral Agency Workshop is an interdisciplinary working group that brings together faculty and graduate students from a diverse range of disciplines to study ethics and morality.
 In particular, we focus on why and how do people behave in moral and ethical ways?
 We discuss psychological foundations for the development and sustenance of moral agency, and philosophical conditions for moral agency and responsibility.
 Currently, our members include faculty and students from psychology, philosophy, political science, sociology, communication and media studies, marketing, bioethics, and anthropology.
 If you have an interest in empirically and philosophically informed approaches to these questions, we invite you to join!
 The workshop will meet every month over coffee at the Rock Ethics Institute, with meeting times and topics announced below.
 Our meetings involve both assigned readings and members workshopping in-progress ideas that would be usefully and constructively informed by interdisciplinary feedback.
 This group is designed to encourage active interdisciplinary discussion, and foster the development of grant applications and research projects that transcend traditional boundaries.
-Our first meeting of the semester took place from 1-2pm on January 22 in Sparks 133, where we discussed a recent article on moral outrage in the digital age.
-Our next meeting will take place from 1-2pm on February 12 in Sparks 133, where we will be workshopping a paper by Rock Ethics Institute assistant director Ben Jones.
+Our next meeting will take place from 1-2pm on November 26 in Sparks 133, where we will be discussing ideas by Jason Williamson, graduate student in the industrial-organizational psychology program.
 If you are interested in being part of the group, contact Dr. Cameron for more information.

 Moral Psychology Research Group (MPRG) Conference, Fall 2017